pondevelopment/actions/cloudflare-publish/readme.md

 # Cloudflare Publish

 This composite action takes an artifact as input and publishes the contents to Cloudflare Pages.
 Depending on the setup of your Cloudflare environment it will either report a feature specific url, or it will publish to production.

-### Inputs:
+## Configuration

+To run this task the following settings are expected:

 - `DIST_NAME`:
     description: "Name of the artifact to download",